eliainnocenti/Rust-Walkthrough/Modules/02-Basic-Concepts/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/variables_and_mutability.rs).

 ## Data Types

 Rust is a statically typed language, which means that it must know the types of all variables at compile time.
 Here are some basic data types: